Rekihyt/Sifu/notes.md

 - Pattern matching is basically string matching on terms instead of chars.
 It therefore has the same problem of substring search, where we will need KMP or something  to avoid O(N^2) worst-case matching.

-- Being able to pattern match on apps, instead of nested ops, is very important for efficiency, because it is array based vs linked list.
+- Being able to pattern match on patterns, instead of nested ops, is very important for efficiency, because it is array based vs linked list.

 - Union, Set Difference, and friends must be definable by matching on sets and creating new ones based on their elements.